uraimo/SwiftyGPIO/.github/PULL_REQUEST_TEMPLATE.md

 ### What's in this pull request?

-_Describe the content of this pull request._
+Describe the content of this pull request.

-_Do you plan to extend it or to create additional PRs based on this one in the future?_
+If it's a new feature, do you plan to create additional PRs based on this one in the future to add additional functionalities?

 ### Is there something you want to discuss?

 Is there something you are unsure of or something you'd like to discuss before merging the final version of this PR?
-Let's talk about this!

 ### Pull Request Checklist